ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 On the positive side, Italy is known all over the world for its rich cultural heritage.
 Collaboration between cultural institutions and schools is crucial in order to build a connection between the youngest generations and the cultural richness of their country.

 In this light, two questions naturally arise:
-1. Does the presence of libraries, museums and other cultural institutions in the surroundings of schools impact the way schools evaluate their teaching performance?
+1. Does the presence of libraries, museums and other cultural institutions in the surroundings of schools impact in some way schools evaluate their teaching performance?
 2. Do building certifications also play a role in school self-evaluation?

-This project will look at school self-evaluations from a particular perspective to find out whether the presence or lack of cultural institutions and of building certifications are among the factors affecting school performance.
+This project will look at school self-evaluations from a particular perspective to find out whether **the presence or lack of cultural institutions and of building certifications are among the factors affecting school performance**.
 Because of the topics it deals with, we named the project SEBuCCI (Self-Evaluation, Buildings Certificates, Cultural Institutions).

 ## 2. Application scenario